josephsl/wintenApps/readme.md

 ## General

 * NVDA can announce suggestion count when performing a search in majority of cases, including when suggestion count changes as search progresses.
 This option is controlled by "Report object position information" in Object presentation panel found in NVDA settings.
-* When searching in Start menu or File Explorer in Version 1909 (November 2019 Update) and later, instances of NVDA announcing search results twice when reviewing results are less noticeable, which also makes braille output more consistent when reviewing items.
+* When searching in Start menu or File Explorer in Windows 10 1909 (November 2019 Update) and later, instances of NVDA announcing search results twice when reviewing results are less noticeable, which also makes braille output more consistent when reviewing items.
 * In addition to UIA event handlers provided by NVDA, the following UIA events are recognized: drag start, drag cancel, drag complete, drop target drag enter, drop target drag leave, drop target dropped, layout invalidated.
 With NVDA's log level set to debug, these events will be tracked, and for UIA notification event, a debug tone will be heard if notifications come from somewhere other than the currently active app.
 Some events will provide additional information such as element count in controller for event, state of the element for state change event, and item text for item status event.
 * It is possible to tracke only specific events and/or events coming from specific apps.
 * When opening, closing, reordering (build 21337 or later), or switching between virtual desktops, NVDA will announce active virtual desktop name (desktop 2, for example).